dqoahmed/Azure-Honey-Net-Proj/README.md

 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction
- In this project, my objective is to establish a cloud honeynet within Microsoft Azure, encompassing the creation of essential resources such as virtual machines, key vaults, and storage.
+ In this project, my objective is to establish a cloud honeynet Environment within Microsoft Azure, encompassing the creation of essential resources such as virtual machines, key vaults, and storage.
 Subsequently, I will configure Azure Active Directory, implement log analytics, and integrate a Security Information and Event Management (SIEM) system.
-Notably, the intentional configuration of vulnerability within the virtual machines and other resources will be undertaken to simulate external attacks.

 The project involves the creation of user accounts with specific permissions, linking all resources to a centralized log repository within the log analytics workspace, facilitating log ingestion.
-This integrated system will then be connected to the SIEM to enable the triggering of alerts, generation of attack maps, and observation of incidents.
+This integrated system will then be connected to the SIEM to enable the triggering of alerts and generation of attack maps on the incident observation and investigation dashboard.

-Following this phase, the environment will undergo a reconfiguration process, incorporating security controls and system hardening measures.
+This is a part one (setting up the environment ) of a two part projec.
 The ultimate aim is to conduct a comparative analysis between the secure and insecure states of the environment, thereby enhancing its overall resilience and security posture.

 ## Honey-Net evnvironment components
 The architecture of the mini honeynet in Azure consists of the following components: